burrito-project/public/PRIVACY_POLICY.md

 ### Purpose of Data Collection

 The generated fingerprint is sent to our server each time you access the application.
-This is done solely for **analytics purposes** to understand usage patterns and improve the app's performance. **No personal information is collected or stored**.
+This is done solely for **analytics purposes** to understand usage patterns and improve the app's performance. **No personal information is collected or stored**. **No interactions with the app are linked to any identifiable user**.
+**We can not identify individual users based on the fingerprint alone.**

 ### No User Sessions or Authentication